-Build a windmill for a school science project.
-You can design and construct a windmill using many household items, based on the American wind machine design from the late 19th century, to create electricity.
-The windmill will generate enough alternating current (AC) to light a small light bulb.
+Using a few common household items, you can build a working windmill with your kids for any school science project.
+If your children are especially keen, you can even make it produce electricity, based on the American wind machine design from the late 19th century.
+The windmill will generate enough alternating current, or AC, to power a small light bulb.
 If the experiment is indoors, or on a calm day, you will need a small electric fan to create the wind.

-Create the tower of the windmill by gluing the bottom of the paper towel roll to the center of the base using wood glue.
-Ensure the paper towel roll is tightly glued down by adding several coats of glue around the edges of the bottom of the paper towel roll.
+2. Create the tower of the windmill by gluing the bottom of the paper towel tube to the center of the base using wood glue.
+Ensure the paper towel tube is tightly glued down by adding several coats of glue around the edges of the bottom of the paper towel tube.